Pecius/UnofficialMultiplayerAPI/README.md

+The API is now a part of the [RimWorld Multiplayer](https://github.com/rwmt/Multiplayer) and therefore this repository is now archived.

 # Welcome!
 This is an API which you can use in your mods to make them compatible with the multiplayer mod.